Nashville-Software-School-Assessments/hairy-potter/README.md

 1. If the piece of pottery is cracked, do not add a `price` property to it.
 1. If the pottery is **not** cracked, add the object to the module-level array of items to be sold.
 1. Return the augmented object.
 1. Define and export a function named `usePottery` returns a copy of the array of items to be sold.
-Recall which array method creates a copy of the array.
+Recall which global javascript function creates a deep copy of values.

 #### Checking Your Work